thiagoalmeidasa/zsh-bumblebee-plugin/README.md

 # Bumblebee zsh plugin

-Simple plugin to prepend the current command with 'optirun'.
+Simple plugin to prepend the current command with 'optirun -b primus'.
 The default keybind is Ctrl-Z.